 Step 1: Examine GDPR privacy policies

+Also, these policies must be clarified to the owners of information once it is gathered.
 It’s crucial that all of your disclosed privacy policies must be compliant with GDPR, but more importantly, your behaviors must follow these policies as well.

-In general, most of the Magento e-commerce stores are equipped by third-party extensions to enhance their website performance.
+In general, most of the Magento e-commerce stores are equipped with third-party extensions to enhance their website performance.
 The thing is that there are some modules and plugins that require and collect customers’ personal information for different purposes.
 Therefore, it’s necessary for you to check the privacy policies and behaviors of your extension providers to make sure that all GDPR requirements are satisfied.

 Step 3: Filter and re-arrange all of your data

-The problem is that if you have a large database of customers, it might be complicated to delete certain users’ information entirely on your system.
+GDPR indicates that individuals have the right to force you to eliminate their private information thoroughly in your data storage.
+In other words, your customers will have full authority over their data.
+The problem is that if you have a large database of customers, it might be complicated to delete certain users’ information entirely from your system.
 More specifically, you have to navigate exactly all possible places where the information is stored and remove it without affecting other data.